beeware/toga/docs/tutorial/tutorial-3.rst

 manner - if you don't need to retain a reference to a particular widget, you can define a widget inline, and pass it as an argument to a box, and it will become a child of that box.

+Because this is a primitive web browser URL must start with `http://` or `https://`.
+If you enter an address without one of these supported protocols, you will need to restart the application before trying a new URL.